-- 5.7 The Council's bank is the exception to these investment limits however, and under normal circumstances our intention would be to comply with a counterparty limit of £30 million, to enable the efficient and effective management of the Council's cash flow. - 5.8 The limit on deposits in Money Market Funds will be £20 million with any one AAAm rated (or equivalent) liquidity fund.
-These work in the same way as a deposit account but the money in the overall fund is invested in a number of counterparties, therefore spreading the counterparty risk. - 5.9 There are products being developed that are similar to, but not the same as Money Market Funds, such as 'term repurchase arrangements'.
+- 6.7 The Council's bank is the exception to these investment limits however, and under normal circumstances our intention would be to comply with a counterparty limit of £30 million, to enable the efficient and effective management of the Council's cash flow. - 6.8 The limit on deposits in Money Market Funds will be £20 million with any one AAAm/AAAf rated (or equivalent) liquidity fund.
+These work in the same way as a deposit account but the money in the overall fund is invested in a number of counterparties, therefore spreading the counterparty risk.

+- 6.9 There are products being developed that are similar to, but not the same as Money Market Funds, such as 'term repurchase arrangements'.
 The risk associated with these funds is somewhere between a fixed term deposit and a Money Market Fund.
-The Section 151 officer will approve the placing of monies in these types of fund up to a maximum of £20 million per fund, if deemed appropriate and in consultation with our treasury management advisers.

-- 5.10 Given the prevailing financial market conditions, financial institutions will inevitably devise various investment products to offer enhanced returns.
-The Council's Section 151 Officer will consider these in consultation with our treasury management advisers and will approve the placing of monies in such investment products with appropriate limits, only after the options and their associated risks have been fully analysed by the treasury management team and our treasury management advisers. - 5.11 To maximise flexibility, there is no limit on deposits with the UK Government (e.g. Debt Management Office, HM Treasury bills).
-These deposits will have a maximum duration of 6 months. - 5.12 The limit on deposits with other Local Authorities will be £40 million which is 57% of the authority's estimated amount of investments for 2018/19 of £70m.
+The Section 151 officer will approve the placing of monies in these types of fund up to a maximum of £20 million per fund, if deemed appropriate and in consultation with our treasury management advisers. - 6.10 Given the prevailing financial market conditions, financial institutions will inevitably devise various investment products to offer enhanced returns.
+The Council's Section 151 Officer will consider these in consultation with our treasury management advisers and will approve the placing of monies in such investment products with appropriate limits, only after the options and their associated risks have been fully analysed by the treasury management team and our treasury management advisers. - 6.11 To maximise flexibility, there is no limit on deposits with the UK Government (e.g. Debt Management Office, HM Treasury bills).
+These deposits will have a maximum duration of 6 months. - 6.12 The limit on deposits with other Local Authorities will be £40 million which is 62% of the authority's estimated amount of investments for 2019/20 of £65m.
 These deposits will have a maximum duration of 5 years.
 This is an upper limit and would only be fully used in exceptional circumstances.
 The limit is higher than the limit for other counterparties such as banks and other financial institutions due to the lower counterparty risk associated with Local Authorities.
 These limits are deemed appropriate by our Treasury Management advisers.

-6 Fund Managers investment criteria
+7 Fund Managers investment criteria

-- 6.1 Investments undertaken by external fund managers on behalf of the Council can only be placed in certain types of investment as permitted under the Local Government Act.
-The types of investment, counterparties and limits used by each fund manager are set out in their Investment Management Agreement. - The Council's Section 151 Officer is authorised to amend these Investment Management Agreements as appropriate to reflect the needs of the Council, after fully considering the options and their associated risk and in consultation with the Council's treasury management advisers.
-Subject to the relevant due diligence being undertaken, the Investment Management Agreements could include investment in asset classes such as gilts, corporate bonds, property or equities, or investment in a multi asset fund. - 6.3 The limit on deposits in Property Funds will be £20 million with any one fund that passes the selection process. - 6.4 The limit on deposits in Short Dated Bond Funds will be £20 million with any one fund that passes the selection process. - 6.5 The limit on deposits in Enhanced Cash Funds will be £20 million with any one fund that passes the selection process.
+- 7.1 Investments undertaken by external fund managers on behalf of the Council can only be placed in certain types of investment as permitted under the Local Government Act.
+The types of investment, counterparties and limits used by each fund manager are set out in their Investment Management Agreement. - 7.2 The Council's Section 151 Officer is authorised to amend these Investment Management Agreements as appropriate to reflect the needs of the Council, after fully considering the options and their associated risk and in consultation with the Council's treasury management advisers.
+Subject to the relevant due diligence being undertaken, the Investment Management Agreements could include investment in asset classes such as gilts, corporate bonds, property or equities, or investment in a multi asset fund. - 7.3 The limit on deposits in Property Funds will be £20 million with any one fund that passes the selection process. - 7.4 The limit on deposits in Short Dated Bond Funds will be £20 million with any one fund that passes the selection process.